astropy/halotools/docs/tutorials/using_halocat_binaries.rst

     The only cut on the original catalog made by  the default_halocat_cut method of RockstarReader is to throw out all (sub)halos with Mpeak < 300 particles

+This metadata is also bound to the hdf5 files themselves, so that both the `~halotools.sim_manager.ProcessedSnapshot` and the binary file itself are self-expressive regarding exactly how they were generated.

 Downloading other pre-processed snapshots
 =========================================